 freedom to...
 0. use 1. study 2. share 3. change... creative digital works

 the purpose of the fig freedom lab is to promote digital freedom, free software and free culture works.

 freedom labs are smaller than organisations, with less need to focus on promotion and management. freedom labs can be maintained with just one person or be collaborative; they can also be used to represent additional voices in the free software and free culture movements.

 whether you use computers for work or just own a car or mobile phone, having a society thats permeated with computers means we will need to make informed personal and political decisions regarding our data, privacy, and freedom to manage our own devices.

-using variables is like asking someone for a phone number; using a loop is just like telling someone to repeat a task five times; and a function call is so simple that youll honestly wonder what it could possible do, until it proves useful. we can make these concepts easy enough for anyone, but when we do we create a society that better understands the tools that surround us.
+we can make these concepts easy enough for anyone, but when we do we create a society that better understands the tools that surround us. learn more with

 using free software means you have a greater amount of say as to what youre devices can do. instead of having a vendor decide what your choices are-- like a genie granting three wishes but only ones found on a menu, freedom lets you wish for more wishes and even come up with new choices.

 => how-fig-started.html how-fig-started

 1. something you want to promote or help fix

 3. trying out ideas